godotengine/godot/modules/game_help/Terrain3D/doc/docs/integrating.md

 ```

+### Getting Updates on Terrain Changes

+`Terrain3DStorage` has [signals](https://terrain3d.readthedocs.io/en/latest/api/class_terrain3dstorage.html#signals) that fire when updates occur.
+You can connect to them to receive updates.

 ### Regions

 Terrain3D provides users non-contiguous 1024x1024 sized regions on a 16x16 region grid.
 So a user might have a 1k x 2k island in one corner of the world and a 4k x 4k island elsewhere.
 In between are empty regions, visually flat space where they could place an ocean.
 No collision is generated there.